 - Incapacitate viruses

-A fever is a call of duty for these cells.
-So instead of suppressing fevers, homeopathic medicine supports the fever response to enhance the natural healing.
+A fever is a call of duty for these cells and instead of suppressing fevers, homeopathic medicine supports the fever response to enhance the natural healing.

-Disease symptoms can be alleviated by small doses of substances which produce similar symptoms in healthy people.
+Disease symptoms can be alleviated by small doses of substances that produce similar symptoms in healthy people.
 Homeopathic medicines are therapeutically active micro-doses of mineral, botanical and biological substances.

-An example of a very effective homeopathic remedy for the flu that I recommend is Oscillococcinum.
-Unlike many other homeopathic medicines that are made from plant or minerals, Oscillococcinum is made from the heart and liver of a duck.
+An example of an effective homeopathic remedy for the flu is Oscillococcinum.
+Unlike many other homeopathic medicines that are made from plants or minerals, Oscillococcinum is made from the heart and liver of a duck.
 Ducks carry influenza viruses in their digestive tracts.
 This small dose of influenza can help initiate natural healing responses.
 It is most effective within 48 hours of flu-like symptoms.

 As always with any illness or fever, work with your medical practitioner.

 Interested in learning more about immunity?
 Check out my blog, Optimize Your Health This Winter, where we’ll discuss the lymphatic system and the role each of the organs play in overall immune health.
 You’ll find 5 major concerns when talking about the immune system, each with ways you can protect and enhance your health moving forward.